syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

 {% endhighlight %}

-3.Creates a datatable with the Key from USState as one of the columns.
+3.Creates a DataTable with the Key from USState as one of the columns.